Holter monitor: Data storage

-Older devices used reel-to-reel tapes or a standard C90 or C120 audio cassette and ran at a 1.7 mm/s or 2 mm/s speed to record the data.
-Once a recording was made, it could be played back and analyzed at 60x speed, so 24 hours of recording could be analyzed in 24 minutes.
-More modern units record an EDF-file onto digital flash memory devices.
-The data is uploaded into a computer which then automatically analyzes the input, counting ECG complexes, calculating summary statistics such as average, minimum and maximum heart rate, and finding candidate areas in the recording worthy of further study by the technician.
+Older monitors used reel-to-reel tapes or C90 or C120 audio cassettes, moving at a 1.7 mm/s or 2 mm/s speed to record the data.
+The recording could be played back and analyzed at 60 times the recording speed, so 24 hours of recording could be analyzed in 24 minutes.
+Modern monitors record EDF-files on digital flash memory.
+The information is loaded on a computer, which counts ECG complexes; calculates summary statistics, such as average, minimum, and maximum heart rate; and finds parts of the recording that are worthy of further study.

 Components

 Each Holter system has hardware (called monitor or recorder) for recording the signal, and software for review and analysis of the record.
-There may be a "patient button" on the front that the patient can press at specific instants such as on sickness, going to bed, taking pills, etc.; this records a mark that identifies the time of the action on the recording.
+There may be a "patient button" on the front that the patient can press at specific instants such as feeling/being sick, going to bed, taking pills, marking an event of symptoms which is then documented in the symptoms diary, etc.; this records a mark that identifies the time of the action on the recording.
 Advanced Holter recorders are able to display the signal, useful for checking the signal quality.

 Recorder

 The size of the recorder differs depending on the manufacturer of the device.
-The average dimensions of today's Holter monitors are about 110x70x30 mm, but some are only 61x46x20 mm and weigh 99 g.
-Most of the devices operate with two AA batteries.
+The average dimensions of today's Holter monitors are about 110 × 70 × 30 mm, but some are only 61 × 46 × 20 mm and weigh 99 g.

-Most of the Holters monitor the ECG via only two or three channels.
+Most Holter Monitors monitor the ECG via two or three channels.
 Depending on manufacturer, different lead systems and numbers of leads are used; the number of leads may be minimised for patient comfort.
 Two or three channel recording has been used for a long time in the Holter monitoring history; 12-channel Holters were introduced later, using either the standard 12-lead electrocardiograph or the modified (Mason-Likar) exercise lead system.

-These Holters can occasionally provide information similar to that of an ECG stress test examination.
+These Holter monitors can occasionally provide information similar to that of an ECG cardiac stress test examination.
 They are also suitable when analyzing patients after myocardial infarction.
 Recordings from these 12-lead monitors are of a significantly lower resolution than those from a standard 12-lead ECG, and in some cases have been shown to provide misleading ST segment representation, even though some devices allow setting the sampling frequency up to 1000 Hz for special-purpose examinations such as detection of "late potential".

 Another innovation is the inclusion of a triaxial movement sensor, which records the patient's physical activity and, on examination and software processing, extracts three movement statuses: sleeping, standing, or walking.
 Some modern devices can record spoken patient diary entries that can be listened to.